 In practice, it may be difficult to establish that a third-party deal adviser did owe a shareholder a relevant duty of care: the tests to be satisfied are restrictive.
 In addition, such an adviser usually contracts directly with the company, and in such circumstances the courts have rarely found that a collateral duty is owed in favour of a shareholder.
-Furthermore, if the company has a readily available remedy against the adviser for all of the loss suffered as a result of the wrongdoing, then the shareholder's personal claim will be barred under the principle of reflective loss.
+Furthermore, if the company has a readily available remedy against the adviser for all of the loss suffered as a result of the wrongdoing, then the shareholder's personal claim will be barred under the principle of reflective loss (as explained further in questions 1 and 6).